-An increasing number of organisations are outsourcing security to reduce costs and meet security standards.
+An increasing number of organisations are outsourcing security to reduce costs and raise security standards.

-Businesses have various options for outsourcing security – including managed and hosted services, ideal for organisations without the necessary tools, resources and budgets to tackle this problem.
+Businesses have various options for outsourcing security – including opting for managed and hosted services.
+These are ideal for organisations without the necessary tools, resources and budgets to tackle these issues in-house.

 A common way to outsource is to use a managed security service provider (MSSP) that can provide a range of services including enterprise grade content filtering, VPNs and data backup.
 We look at the best practices for outsourcing security and the steps on where to begin.

 July 30, 2018

 1. Take your costs into account

 Some businesses lack the resources, budget and skills to perform all security functions in-house.